Prime Numbers – Definition with Examples

 Prime number definition

-The definition of a prime number states that it’s a number that can be evenly divided only by 1 and itself.
+The definition of prime number states that it’s a number that can be evenly divided only by 1 and itself.

+For better understanding it’s great to look on prime number definition with example.
 For instance, you can divide 4 in multiple ways: by 1, by 4, and as the sum of two 2 (since 2 x 2 = 4).
 It means that 4 can’t be the prime number.

 But 5 equally divides only by 1 and by 5.
 In other cases, we won’t get a whole number.
 If we try to divide 5 by 2 (5 ÷ 2), we will get a 2.5, which can be counted as a decimal fraction or rational number 5/2.
 But it’s still not a whole number!
 So, 5 will count as the prime number as we can divide it by 1 and by itself to get a whole number as the result.